Máster Universitario en Abogacía + Curso de especialización en Derecho Penal económico

 • Gil, Ayllen.
 PhD.
 Associate Professor of Procedural Law at Pompeu Fabra University.

 • Goenechea Permisán, Gorka.
-PhD.
-Partner at Balaguer Morera y Asociados "BM&A".
+Lawyer and Partner at ECIJA, Litigation and Arbitration.

 • Guardiola Sánchez, Inés.
 PhD.
 Lawyer.
 Founding partner of Guardiola Penalistas,